Mirdula-C/Task-6--Memory-Game-/README.md

 3. **Match Pairs**: Try to find matching pairs of fruit icons.
 If two flipped cards match, they stay visible.
 If they don’t match, they will flip back after a short delay.
 4. **Winning the Game**: Continue matching pairs until all cards are matched.
 A congratulatory message will pop up once all pairs are found.
 5. **Restart the Game**: To play again, click the "Restart" button or the "Play Again" button after winning.
 This will shuffle and reset the game board.

-## Installation

-To run the Memory Game locally:

-1. **Clone the Repository**
-   Run the following command in your terminal:

-   git clone <repository-url>

-2. **Navigate to the Project Directory**
-   Run the following command in your terminal:

-   cd memory-game

-3. **Open the Game in a Browser**

-    Open the index.html file in your browser to start playing the game.